Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 The Alfresco RAD is an Alfresco module which main functionality is offering the ability to execute integration tests in a real Content Services context.
 The core classes that conforms the Alfresco RAD module are:

 * [AlfrescoTestRunner](https://github.com/Alfresco/alfresco-sdk/blob/master/modules/alfresco-rad/src/main/java/org/alfresco/rad/test/AlfrescoTestRunner.java){:target="_blank"}.
-A JUnit test runner that is designed to work with an Content Services instance.
+A JUnit test runner that is designed to work with a Content Services instance.
 It detects if it's executing a test inside of a running Content Services instance.
 If that is the case the tests are all run normally.
 If the test is being run from outside the repository, then, instead of running the actual test, an HTTP request is made to a Web Script (`RunTestWebScript`) in a running Alfresco instance.
 * [RunTestWebScript](https://github.com/Alfresco/alfresco-sdk/blob/master/modules/alfresco-rad/src/main/java/org/alfresco/rad/test/RunTestWebScript.java){:target="_blank"}.
 This Web Script works in consort with the `AlfrescoTestRunner`.
 When a test is run from outside the repository, the Alfresco test runner sends a proxied request to perform the test to this script.
 This runs the test and wraps the results up so that the test initiator can be fooled into thinking they are running the tests locally.
 * [AbstractAlfrescoIT](https://github.com/Alfresco/alfresco-sdk/blob/master/modules/alfresco-rad/src/main/java/org/alfresco/rad/test/AbstractAlfrescoIT.java){:target="_blank"}.
 Abstract integration test class that gives access to the Alfresco Spring Application context and the `ServiceRegistry` that should be used when accessing Alfresco Services.
 * [Remote](https://github.com/Alfresco/alfresco-sdk/blob/master/modules/alfresco-rad/src/main/java/org/alfresco/rad/test/Remote.java){:target="_blank"}.
 The `AlfrescoTestRunner` class has to determine where the Content Services instance endpoint is exposed to send the proxied request to the `RunTestWebScript`.
 It uses, in order, the next three mechanisms: